TreR23/Basic-SQL/README.md

 # SQL-Files
-This repository contains various SQL projects I've worked on starting on more basic and proceeding to more advanced.
+This repository contains various SQL projects I've worked on starting with the basics and proceeding to more advanced and complex inquiries.

 1. Golden Age of Video Games